-These systems differ from our entire wall solutions in that they are placed in the path of the water to intercept it before it becomes a problem.
-When a drainage system is combined with our expert wall crack repair solutions, the water problems are generally solved permanently.
+These drainage systems differ from our entire wall solutions in that they are placed in the path of the water to intercept it before it becomes a problem.
+When a drainage system is combined with our wall crack repair solutions, you can have a basement environment that is dry and healthy.

 Interior Drain Tile

 If you have noticed water appearing around the perimeter of the basement in the cove joint area (where the floor meets the wall), then this is typically a problem brought about by hydrostatic pressure.
-This pressure is created whenever the soil around your home expands due to a heavy rainfall or excess melting snow on your lawn.
-The rising water table underneath your home will begin to be pushed by the excess pressure right through the cove joint and into your basement.
+This pressure is created whenever the soil around your home expands due to a heavy rainfall or excess melting snow.
+The rising water table underneath your home will be pushed by the excess pressure right through the cove joint and into your basement.

-The drain tile system is the only way or permanently put an end to the leaks.
-It will gather any excess water and divert it to a sump pump, new or existing, so that you never again need to worry about finding water leaking into your home.
+A drain tile system is one of the ways to permanently put an end to the leaks.
+It will gather any excess water and divert it to a sump pump.

 Exterior Drain Tile

-If you're noticing water seepage appearing around the perimeter of your basement near where the wall meets the floor (called the cove joint), that means there is too much hydrostatic pressure being built up under your home.
-This pressure will force excess water through that joint and right into your basement.
-A drain tile system is the most permanent solution to relieve that pressure and permanently stop the leaks.
-And if your basement is already finished or you prefer to have the repair done from the outside of your home, our exterior drain tile system is your best choice.
-Not only will the system divert any excess water away from the home, but our waterproof liners will help protect your foundation walls from the exterior elements and will help keep any cracks in the foundation from leaking in the future.
+If your basement is finished or you prefer to have the repair done from the outside of your home, our exterior drain tile system is your best choice.
+Not only will the system divert any excess water away from your home, but our exterior wall solutions will help protect your foundation walls from the elements and will help keep cracks in the foundation from leaking in the future.

-This is another option for homeowners who are experiencing cove seepage (water coming in where the wall and floor meet) and are not seeing coming up in other areas of the basement, like cracks in the middle of the floor.
-The WaterGuard™ is a special waterproofing system that was designed to sit on top of the footing, instead of next to or below it in the dirt, to create a virtually clog-free system.
-It functions the same as our other drain tile systems by collecting excess water under that cove joint and diverting it to a sump pump and out of the house.
+If you are experiencing cove seepage and are not seeing water coming up in other areas of the basement our patented WaterGuard™ is a great solution!
+This waterproofing system was designed to sit on top of the footing, instead of next to or below it in the dirt, to create a virtually clog-free system.
+It functions the same as our other drain tile systems by collecting excess water under the cove joint and diverting it to a sump pump.

-This system is less invasive than the full interior drain tile system.
-It is installed on top of the dirt and requires less concrete in your basement floor to be removed but it works essentially the same as the interior drain system with a lower flow for less water.
+Many homeowners choose this option because it is less invasive than the installation of a full interior drain tile system.
+WaterGuard™ is installed on top of the footing and requires less concrete in your basement floor to be removed.
+The installation time is significantly less which means you will have a dry basement much sooner!

-If the spillover joint (between the top of the foundation and bottom frame of the house) is below grade, water can come in over the top of the wall anytime it rains hard.
-The building's siding (brick, vinyl, stone or aluminum) is not designed to be buried underground anyways.
+If your spillover joint (between the top of the foundation and bottom frame of the house) is below grade, water can enter over the top of the wall anytime it rains hard.
+The exterior of your home (brick, vinyl, stone or aluminum) is not designed to be buried underground.
 If lowering the grade is not feasible, a permanent repair should include an appropriate waterproof membrane and a drainage system.

-If you have noticed water getting into your basement through this joint, you likely can see water stains on the walls, or puddles on the floor.
+If you have noticed water getting into your basement through the spillover joint, you will likely see water stains on the walls leading to puddles on the floor.
 This moisture can damage anything you have stored in the basement, and it can also lead to the development of dangerous mold and bacteria.
-Keep in mind, the EPA states that over 50% of the air you breathe upstairs originates from the lower level of the home, whether it's a basement or crawl space.
+Keep in mind, the EPA states that over 50% of the air you breathe upstairs originates from the lower level of the home, whether it's a basement or a crawl space.